GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 A riing which always seems to carry some flith to it of unknown origin.
 It functions identically to a wand, requiring a [Will] of 13+ to operate and firing a toxic ray of energy.
 When used this way, it actually bestows 2 points of spell sickness on an odd attack roll.
 Additionally, if name is known, *the wearer may cast the spell Sludgery as though they knew it*.

+**Helm of Silence**, $6,800
+Unique
+2 lbs.
+This fairly ordinary steel helm provides proper protection like any helm should. *Wearer is immune to sonic attacks.
+Wearer is also unable to hear anything.
+If name is known  the user may take on 1d4+2 points of spell sickness as an action to cause a sphere stretching a number of feet out from them equal to the spell sickness gained to be affected the same way for a total of 1 minute.
+The sphere does not move with the helm*.

 **Humble Band**, $1,700
 Unique
 Neg.